akka/akka/akka-docs/src/main/paradox/coordinated-shutdown.md

 added too late will not be run.

-To start the coordinated shutdown process you can either invoke `terminate()` on the `ActorSystem`, or @scala[`run`] @java[`runAll`] on the `CoordinatedShutdown` extension and pass it class implementing @apidoc[CoordinatedShutdown.Reason] for informational purposes:
+To start the coordinated shutdown process you can either invoke `terminate()` on the `ActorSystem`, or @scala[`run`] @java[`runAll`] on the `CoordinatedShutdown` extension and pass it a class implementing @apidoc[CoordinatedShutdown.Reason] for informational purposes:

 Scala
 :  @@snip [snip](/akka-docs/src/test/scala/docs/actor/typed/CoordinatedActorShutdownSpec.scala) { #coordinated-shutdown-run }